gauravinthevalley/documentation/content/applications/sales/sales/ebay_connector/manage.rst

 When the :guilabel:`Use Stock Quantity` field is checked, the quantity set on eBay will be the Odoo *Forecast Quantity* (Odoo *Inventory* app).

+The policies need to be set in order to be able to list in ebay.
+We need to select a value for the fields :guilabel:`Payment Policy`, :guilabel:`Return Policy` and :guilabel:`Shipping Policy`.
+The options that we'll be able to select are imported from the ebay database.
+If no option appears we can import them by navigating to :menuselection:`Sales app ‣ Configuration ‣ Settings ‣ eBay` and click on the :guilabel:`Policies` button in in the :guilabel:`Synchronization` section.
+This button will appear once the production and sandbox credentials have been set.

 The :guilabel:`Description Template` allows the administrator to use templates in listings.
 The default template only use the :guilabel:`eBay Description` field of the product.
 HTML can be used inside the :guilabel:`Description Template` and in the :guilabel:`eBay Description` in Odoo 14.